 After satisfying our taste buds, we went on a monument watching spree.
 I was handed the task to escort my friend to the various monuments located across the city as i had already been there couple of years back.
 The sun was harsh and by late afternoon we decided to find a place to chill and have some liquid therapy to beat the heat.
 Cafe MRP in Cannought palace popped up in our radar as we spent the rest of the afternoon under the influence of our third companion.

-The evening was spent visiting the India Gate and back to cannought palace for having dinner at the famous Kake da Dhaba.
-The palak panner was the best one i have had till date and the butter rotis were equally delicious.
-We rushed back to our lodge to college our baggage and catch a metro straight to the Indira Gandhi International terminal for an onward flight to Mumbai.
+The evening was spent visiting the India Gate and back to Cannought palace for having dinner at the famous Kake da Dhaba.
+The palak Paneer was the best one i have had till date and the butter rotis were equally delicious.
+We rushed back to the lodge to collect our baggage and catch a metro to the Indira Gandhi International terminal for an onward flight to Mumbai.

 Total cost: 25k pp

 Paragliding : 3k

 1) keep an day extra for Triund trek, a day more for Prashar lake trek in Mandi on the way to Aut tunnel.

 2) Only combine Kangra and Tirthan valley together, parvati valley itself needs a week time including the Kheeraganga trek.

 Day2: Mclodeganj /Dharamshala